EmilyClare4/EventEngineAndroidApp/README.md

 - To see the recyclerview in action without having to add multiple events, select the 'Sport' category
 - Users can add their own events to each category, or delete events

+## Future development plans:
+- Fix category spinner bug
+- Design - create more modern spinner and make welcome page more modern with more info

 ## Screenshots

 <img src="https://github.com/EmilyClare4/EventEngineAndroidApp/assets/92970399/6c37f4f7-9f1e-4bac-9ed2-421a2f85df49" width="200" height="300">